ChaseHall/Scripts/README.md

 # Scripts

-> Collection of scripts I use on a daily basis
+Collection of scripts I use on a daily basis

-A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.

 ## Licensing